zachvalenta/jvns.ca/source/_posts/2014-11-17-fun-with-machine-learning-logistic-regression.markdown

 - see if I get the results I expect!

-This doesn't always feel as satisfying as using Real World Data, but it's much better way think about your assumptions.
+This doesn't always feel as satisfying as using Real World Data, but it's a much better way to think about your assumptions.

 So, let's think about the logistic regression model backwards.
 Instead of starting with features and classifications and learning coefficients,